Albany County continues launch of DISCOVER program

 ALBANY, N.Y.
 (NEWS10) — The Albany County Legislature and Sheriff’s Office are taking steps to reduce rising gun violence with a new program.

-“Throughout COVID and throughout the last 20 years or so in our communities and in Albany County, we’ve seen an explosion in the proliferation of guns, gun violence, not only in our communities, but across our nation,” Andrew Joyce, Chairman of the Albany County Legislature, said.
+“Throughout COVID and throughout the last 20 years or so in our communities and in Albany County, we’ve seen an explosion in the proliferation of guns, gun violence, not only in our communities but across our nation,” said Andrew Joyce, Chairman of the Albany County Legislature.

 “I think the community, as well, wants these guns off the street,” Apple said.
 “They want guns that are laying around your house, get rid of them because if somebody breaks in they have access to them.”